Self-efficacy is all about your belief in your own abilities as it pertains to dealing with various situations.

 There are many wonderful self-efficacy questionnaires to examine.

-This is a questionnaire that is designed to help one gain a better understanding of the kinds of things that make it challenging for parents to influence their children’s school activities.
+This is a questionnaire that is designed to help one gain a better understanding of the kinds of things that make it challenging for parents to influence their children’s activities.

 The questionnaire measures efficacy to influence school activities.